 Computers (in senses of machines and automatons) were originally created as the attempt to imitate human thinking processes.
 As a researcher in computer science, I have developed an affection toward understanding of how humans perform thinking in conceptual realm.
 If there is such a thing that could potentially be my current research direction, trying to understand the intuition behind human thinking model must be it.

 Simply knowing how to train neural networks does not acquaint someone with the insight into the brain.
 It simply creates another kind of apparatuses that is comparatively hard to understand.
-So I spent years to look for a more worthwhile means to understand the cognitive process of thinking.
-And finally after years of research, it has come to light that thinking could be modeled and creativity could be elaborated.
-The important of this research, is not for what I have done, but for what my model could be used.
+I have spent years to look for a more worthwhile means to understand the cognitive process of thinking.
+The hope is that one day if I could lay down the foundation of how thinking works, I could then be able to create a transcendental version of it.
+One that allows quantitative justification of any decision it makes.

 (Yet) Another Theoretical Model of Thinking.
 Patrick Virie.